EnglishFrench

 Step 4: The Funeral Arrangements

-Once the body is properly repatriated you can begin working on arranging the funeral.
-You’ll have to bring the U.S. death certificate and an English translation of the death registry (if it was necessary) to the local registry office in your home country.
+Once the body is properly repatriated, you can begin arranging the funeral.
+You’ll have to bring the U.S. death certificate and an English translation of the death registry (if necessary) to the local registry office in your home country.

-If you’re working with a repatriation service provider they may be able to drop the body off at a local funeral director for you.
+If you’re working with a repatriation service provider, they may be able to drop the body off at a local funeral director for you.
 If you’re handling the process on your own, you may need to coordinate with a local funeral home.
-This way they can be waiting for the body upon arrival and take it back to their location.
+This way, they can wait for the body upon arrival and take it back to their location.

 Average Repatriation Cost